Springerle/springerle.github.io/README.md

 These take the form of git submodules, so that you can check out all the templates in one fell swoop, and use them off-line or package them in some form.

-:bulb: | To get *your* defaults for common template values `cookiecutter` will ask you for when you use a template, it make sense to have a [~/.cookiecutterrc](https://github.com/jhermann/ruby-slippers/blob/master/home/.cookiecutterrc) in your home directory.
+:bulb: | To get *your* defaults for common template values `cookiecutter` will ask you for when you use a template, it makes sense to have a [~/.cookiecutterrc](https://github.com/jhermann/ruby-slippers/blob/master/home/.cookiecutterrc) in your home directory.
 Follow the link to see an example.
 ---- | :----